yiisoft/arrays/README.md

 ## ArrayHelper usage

-String helper methods are static so usage is like the following:
+Array helper methods are static so usage is like the following:

 ```php
 $username = ArrayHelper::getValue($_POST, 'username');